Amagasaki Hyogo, Japan Travel Guide

 Consult the Japanese embassy if travel extends beyond general tourism.

-Japan uses the Japanese Yen (JPY, ¥) as its currency.
+Japan uses japanese Culture Yen (JPY, ¥) as its currency.
 Exchange foreign currency at international airports.
-ATMs are widely available, especially at post offices and 7-Eleven.
+ATMs are widely available, especially in post offices and 7-Eleven.
 Credit cards are accepted in urban areas, but cash is often necessary for smaller establishments.

 Estimates are inside Japanese Yen and US Dollars.
 Rates vary by season.